Demolished public housing projects in Atlanta: Martin Street Plaza

-Martin Street Plaza, in Summerhill, also known as the Summerhill Projects, built in 1979 continue operating today.
+Martin Street Plaza, in Summerhill, also known as the Summerhill Projects, built in 1979 with 60 units continue operating today.

 Westminster

 Westminster is a 32 unit public housing community in Atlanta, Georgia.

 East Lake Elderly Highrise

 East Lake Highrise is a 150 unit affordable housing community in Atlanta, East Lake Highrise is owned and managed by the Atlanta Housing Authority also is the last remaining structure of the East lake meadows housing project.

 Cosby Spear Elderly Highrise

 Cosby Spear Highrise is a 282 unit affordable housing community in Atlanta, Georgia.
 The community is located in the 5th Congressional District of Georgia also the last remaining structure of the U-Rescue Villa housing project.

 Hillcrest Homes

 Hillcrest (demolished) 100 units used to be owned by the Atlanta housing Authority but was sold to the East Point Housing Authority and has sat vacant but undemolished after the East Point Housing Authority (EPHA) failed to give out section 8 applications.